kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 * Many call outs.
 For full support, a plugin has to implement 17 APIs.

 ## Dynamic Provisioning support:
+To support Dynamic provisioning driver should
+1. report the following capabilities and
+ - DYNAMIC_PROVISIONING
+2. implement the following gRPC API calls
+ - rpc Create(CreateRequest) returns (CreateResponse) {}
+ - rpc Delete(DeleteRequest) returns (DeleteResponse) {}

 Dynamic provisioning support is optional.
-Driver can choose to implement it by implementing Create & Delete APIs.
-Driver should also report it supports dynamic provisioning by setting the "supports_dynamic_provisioning" capability.
+If the driver reports "DYNAMIC_PROVISIONING" capability, flex volume plugin framework enables dynamic provisioning support and implements the required attach & detach interfaces for this driver.

 ## Attach detach support:
 Attach detach support is optional.
 Driver can choose to implement it by implementing Attach & Detach APIs.
 Driver should also report the type of attachment policy it supports.
 If the driver supports attach from Kubelet it should report AttachmentPolicy "LOCAL" and if it supports attaching from Central controller(controller-manager), it should report AttachmentPolicy "GLOBAL".